memri/pod/docs/HTTP_API.md

 # Services API
-Services can add or modify data on your Pod.
+Services help getting data into your Pod and enriching it.
-They can only be ever run / authorized to run by the user.
+Services can only be ever run / authorized to run by the user.
 Typical examples of services are services that import emails/messages into Pod.

 ### POST /v2/$owner_key/run_downloader